mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-How many of a layers' worth of parquets must contribute to a land-based [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel').
+How many of a layers' worth of parquets must contribute to a land-based [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe').

 <a name='P-ParquetClassLibrary-Biomes-BiomeConfiguration-LandThresholdFactor'></a>
 ### LandThresholdFactor `property`